thorek/gama/libs/tutorial/tutorial.md

           eval: faker.date.future()
 ```

 Some new concepts are used here.
-E.g. you see the usage of a Scalar Type GAMA provides `Date`.
+E.g. you see the usage of a Scalar Type GAMA provides - `Date`.
 You can use it as any other scalar and it serializes and deserializes a Date object via the `Date.toJSON()` method.
 It comes with an attribute filter and sort functionality too.

 Also we see a bit more complex _Seed data_.
 First we no longer simply provide an array of seed data but a dictionary (or map).
 We can use the names of certain _seed items_ later on when we reference them from the seed data of other entities.
 Also we no longer just enter hard coded seed data but build them dynamically.
 If you state an `eval` expression, this evaluated result will be used for seed data.
 We can make use of the library [FakerJS](https://github.com/marak/faker.js) which offers many possibilities to generate fake or test data.
+You also can access the [Lodash](https://lodash.com) Library under the name `ld` and the `ids` of other's entities seed data via a map under the name `idsMap`.
+We only use `faker` for now.

 A special feature of the seed data ist that when you use a number as key for a seed item, this item replicated as much.
 In this case we well get 22 driver seeded.
 Since firstname is not mandatory we want to mimick real-life data and state we only want this expression evaluated ca. 80% of the time.

 After calling the `seed( truncate: true )` mutation you could play around with the driver data and see if everything works as expected.

 Now that we have a `Driver` entity we could add the relationship between cars and drivers.
 Let's assume you learned from the analysis of your buiness domain that a car is either assigned to none or one driver at a time.
 A driver however could "rent out" multiple cars at once.
 A very common `1 -- N` relationship.
 In GAMA this is modeled by a `assocTo` relation from the car to the driver.
-Optionally we are also interested in the reverse or `assocFrom` relationship from the driver to the car.
+Optionally we are also interested in the reverse or `assocFrom` relationship from the driver to the cars.

 <table width="100%" style="font-size: 0.9em">
 <tr valign="top"> <td width="50%"> Domain Configuration </td> <td width="50%"> Schema (excerpt) </td> </tr>